-This is nothing new.
 As one generation moves closer to retirement, a crop of new, young professionals enters the workforce.
 So why has there been so much emphasis on the millennials in the workplace lately?
-You’ve seen the headlines or read the articles about millennial laziness, narcissism, and wavering loyalty.
+You’ve probably read or heard rumors about millennial laziness, narcissism, and wavering loyalty.
 You may have also seen statistics like millennials making up 35% of the workforce by 2020, or 75% by 2025.
 So, what are you supposed to do as an employer or manager when those you will be working with, leading, and hiring have such negative stereotypes?

 Work-Life Balance, Reimagined

-A common topic up for discussion in the workplace is around the traditional 8-hour work day.
-Millennials have grown up in a world where their parents typically worked between the hours of 8 am and 5 pm, spending large chunks of their time in between commuting.
+A current topic for discussion in the workplace surrounds the traditional 8-hour workday.
+Millennials have grown up in a world where their parents typically worked between the hours of 8 am and 5 pm.
+Additionally, they also spent large chunks of their time commuting.

-With the rise of technology in business, people are realizing there may be other options available.
-Between cell phones, tablets, and laptops we have never been more connected.
+With the rise of technology in business, people realize there may be other options available.
+Between cell phones, tablets, and laptops, we have never been more connected.
 Web conferencing has become more stable and consistent, allowing for meetings across vast distances.

 Loyalty on Both Sides